ACMMM-CREMA/CREMA/README.md

 # CREMA
-Code for Robust Learning with Adaptive Sample Credibility Modeling
+Code for Learning from Noisy Labels with Coarse-to-Fine Sample Credibility Modeling